Best Bangkok Floating Markets for Foodies – Tha Ka, Bang Noi and Amphawa

 A specialty of Samut Songkram province, which is renowned for its mackerel and shrimp paste, it’s sprinkled with crispy slithers of garlic and shallots and served in an eco-friendly banana leaf bowl.
 Wash it down with a spring bitter cucumber juice.

 On the opposite side of the canal, at the end of the boardwalk, sit yourself down at a long timber table for a bowl of hot kuay tiew moo nam dang or red noodle soup.
-More pink than red in colour, the slippery, silky noodles are handmade from a family recipe using pink tofu and that locally produced coconut sugar.
+More pink than red in colour, the slippery, silky noodles are handmade from a family recipe using pink tofu and locally produced coconut sugar.

 Amphawa Floating Market

-While the other markets can be visited in an hour or two each, Amphawa with its dozens of funky shops and cafés, busy eateries, atmospheric home-stays, and, more importantly, floating food stalls, warrants a few hours of your time.
+While the other floating markets can be visited in an hour or two each, Amphawa with its dozens of funky shops and cafés, busy eateries, atmospheric home-stays, and, more importantly, floating food stalls, warrants a few hours of your time.

 Eating is a more organized affair here with boats bearing signs, prices, menus, and photos of dishes, and low benches running alongside the water’s edge with tiny plastic stools.
 Chilled music wafts from nearby cafés and live Thai country music and jazz bands perform at the bars, encouraging you to linger with cold beers.